aragon/osx/Readme.md

-# Aragon Core
+# Aragon OSx

-This workspace contains the Core foundation of the Aragon ecosystem - the human centered approach to DAO's.
+This workspace contains the foundation of the Aragon OSx ecosystem - the human centered approach to DAO's.

 For more information on the individual packages, please read the respective `Readme.md`.